auditOne/documentation/markdowns/How_to_stake_IXO_on_Keplr.md

 You can claim your pending rewards by clicking on the **Claim** button next to your **Pending staking awards**.<br>
 You will be asked to approve the transaction again with your wallet and choose the transaction fee. <br>
-Once the transaction is complete, these rewards will be added to your available OSMO balance. <br> <br>
+Once the transaction is complete, these rewards will be added to your available IXO balance. <br> <br>

 ![Claim rewards](https://user-images.githubusercontent.com/95366163/148812377-e135852b-1bfd-41d8-a968-3549a5fdb5ad.png)